Federalist Party: Collapse (1801–1806)

 The Federalists continued for several years to be a major political party in New England and the Northeast, but never regained control of the presidency or the Congress.
 With the death of Washington and Hamilton and the retirement of Adams, the Federalists were left without a strong leader as Chief Justice John Marshall stayed out of politics.
 However, a few younger leaders did appear, notably Daniel Webster.
 Federalist policies favored factories, banking and trade over agriculture and therefore became unpopular in the growing Western states.
 They were increasingly seen as aristocratic and unsympathetic to democracy.
 In the South, the party had lingering support in Maryland, but elsewhere was crippled by 1800 and faded away by 1808.

 Massachusetts and Connecticut remained the party strongholds.
 Historian Richard J. Purcell explains how well organized the party was in Connecticut:

-It was only necessary to perfect the working methods of the organized body of office-holders who made up the nucleus of the party.
-There were the state officers, the assistants, and a large majority of the Assembly.
-In every county there was a sheriff with his deputies.
-All of the state, county, and town judges were potential and generally active workers.
-Every town had several justices of the peace, school directors and, in Federalist towns, all the town officers who were ready to carry on the party's work.
-Every parish had a "standing agent," whose anathemas were said to convince at least ten voting deacons.
-Militia officers, state's attorneys, lawyers, professors and schoolteachers were in the van of this "conscript army."
-In all, about a thousand or eleven hundred dependent officer-holders were described as the inner ring which could always be depended upon for their own and enough more votes within their control to decide an election.
-This was the Federalist machine.

 After 1800, the major Federalist role came in the judiciary.
-Although Jefferson managed to repeal the Judiciary Act of 1801 and thus dismissed many lower level Federalist federal judges, the effort to impeach Supreme Court Justice Samuel Chase in 1804 failed.
+Although Jefferson managed to repeal the Judiciary Act of 1801 and thus dismissed many lower-level Federalist federal judges, the effort to impeach Supreme Court Justice Samuel Chase in 1804 failed.
 Led by the last great Federalist, John Marshall as Chief Justice from 1801 to 1835, the Supreme Court carved out a unique and powerful role as the protector of the Constitution and promoter of nationalism.